Spider201866/Alan_web/README.md

 ## Security

 - **Rate Limiting:** [express-rate-limit](https://www.npmjs.com/package/express-rate-limit) is configured in `server.js` (via the `createApp` factory) and applied to API routes to protect specific API endpoints.
 Each IP is limited to 100 requests per 15 minutes.
 - **Security Headers:** [Helmet](https://helmetjs.github.io/) is used in `server.js` (via the `createApp` factory), with Content Security Policy (CSP) options defined in `config/index.js`.
 This enhances security against common web vulnerabilities.
-The CSP is configured to allow necessary external resources and inline scripts/styles where appropriate. `X-Content-Type-Options: nosniff` header is also enabled.
+The CSP is configured to allow necessary external resources (including for Leaflet maps) and inline scripts/styles where appropriate. `X-Content-Type-Options: nosniff` header is also enabled.
 - **Environment Variable Validation:** Critical environment variables (`MASTER_PASSWORD_HASH`, `PASSWORD_SALT`) are validated at server startup within `config/index.js`.
-- **JSON File Integrity:** JSON data files (`user-info.json`, `user-history.json`) are ensured to have a trailing newline character for improved compatibility with various tools.
+- **Data Persistence:** User session and history data are now stored in an SQLite database (`alan-data.db` locally, `/data/alan-data.db` in production on Railway) managed by `better-sqlite3`.
+The old JSON file-based storage (`user-info.json`, `user-history.json`) has been removed.
 - **Robots.txt:** A `robots.txt` file is provided in the `public/` directory to control search engine crawling behavior.
 - **Sitemap.xml:** A `sitemap.xml` file is provided in the `public/` directory to help search engines discover and crawl important pages.